zer2/fantasy-basketball-optimizer/about/static_explanation.md

 ## 4. Formulating G-scores

-Most of the logic from section 2 can also be applied to Head-to-Head: Each Category.
+Most of the logic from section 2 can also be applied to the new model.
 The only difference is that we need to use metrics from the pool of players and performances, as laid out in section 3, rather than just players as we did in section 2.
 The mean is still $m_\mu$ as shown in the example of blocks above.
 Therefore all we need to do is replace $m_\sigma$ with $\sqrt{m_\sigma^2 + m_\tau^2}$, which yields

 $$
 \frac{m_p - m_\mu}{\sqrt{m_\sigma^2 + m_\tau^2}}